kamath-abhijith/Bayes_Classifier/README.md

 - Two-class classification on toy-Gaussian data in 2D trained using MLE with Gaussian distributed data,
 - Two-class classification on toy-Gaussian data in 2D trained using EM with Gaussian Mixture Model,
+- Two-class classification on toy-Gaussian data in 20D trained using MLE with Gaussian distributed data,

 ## Documentation